Oscar Wilde and Lord Alfred ‘Bosie’ Douglas, photographed in Oxford, c. 1893

 Queer Oxford is a work in progress and much remains to be done.
 I welcome constructive feedback, particularly info on the people, places, and events that are not yet currently represented on the site.

-About me: I am primarily a historian of science and medicine.
-I completed my BA in History at Oxford Brookes University in 2010.
-In 2016 I returned to study the MA in History of Medicine and have now progressed to doctoral level.
+About me: I am a history doctoral student at Oxford Brookes University.
 My project is titled Evolution’s Closet: Queer Science in Britain, 1871-1967 and is funded by the Wellcome Trust.
-I have lived and worked in Oxford most of my life.
+Most recently, I published an article on the queer dimensions of Charles Darwin’s The Desecent of Man (1871) in the Zoological Journal of the Linnean Society.* I have lived and worked in Oxford most of my life.
 Researching local LGBTQ+ history has been my leading hobby since 2005 and I regularly speak on the subject at a wide variety of events and venues (including the Pitt Rivers Museum and the Ashmolean).
 I am currently working towards a book-length project, provisionally titled Beyond Brideshead: Queer Oxford, 1919-1945.